United front in Hong Kong: 1980s

-In the 1980s Beijing tried to control the territory by absorbing Hong Kong's business elite into the united front system.
+In the 1980s, Beijing tried to control the territory by absorbing Hong Kong's business elite into the united front system.
 The business members were designated as "delegates" and "advisers".

 After the 1989 Tiananmen Square protests and massacre, the CCP changed its strategy.
 Because the working and peasant classes far outnumbered the appointed government elite, the CCP realized they could not afford to let democracy take root in the general populace and consequently expanded their focus to garner support among Hong Kong's working class.
 They explicitly targeted the leadership of Kaifong associations, district boards and local municipal councils.

-Up until the 1980s the CCP did not want to form its own pro-CCP political parties in Hong Kong as the pro-democracy camp was more popular.
+Up until the 1980s, the CCP did not want to form its own pro-CCP political parties in Hong Kong as the democracy ideology was more popular.
 But the pro-Beijing camp officially established the political party Democratic Alliance for the Betterment of Hong Kong in 1992 to participate in the local three-tier parliamentary elections.

 Post 1997

 In December 2017, Wang Zhenmin, the legal chief for the China Liaison Office, confirmed that the CCP was actively promoting its agenda of 'Mainlandization' of Hong Kong.
-He was quoted saying “Since July 1, 1997, Hong Kong’s political colour undoubtedly became red, meaning it has become part of red China.
-So there is no question of whether Hong Kong is ‘becoming red’ because Hong Kong has already been red since 1997, when it came under the leadership of the Communist Party of China."

-In May 2018, Jonathan Choi Koon-shum and CY Leung, prominent figures from the Pro-Beijing camp, started promoting the concept of 'Greater Bay Area identity' in order to counter Hong Kong localism and self-determination and as presenting a possible future for Hong Kong after 2047.
+He was quoted saying "Since 1 July 1997, Hong Kong’s political colour undoubtedly became red, meaning it has become part of red China.
+So there is no question of whether Hong Kong is "becoming red" because Hong Kong has already been red since 1997, when it came under the leadership of the Chinese Communist Party".
+In May 2018, Jonathan Choi Koon-shum and Leung Chun-ying, prominent figures from the pro-Beijing camp, started promoting the concept of "Greater Bay Area identity" in order to counter Hong Kong localism and self-determination and as presenting a possible future for Hong Kong after 2047.